 Macrophages are a type of cell that protects us from infections.
 However, tumor cells can reprogram macrophages to defend the cancer against T cells.
 This alteration of macrophages can render immunotherapy treatments for lung cancer ineffective.
 The macrophages essentially become a patient’s opponent instead of an ally.

 Dr. Brown’s intent is to develop CARs that target macrophages in tumor cells while sparing those in healthy tissue.
-He provided an update on his research during the annual ACGT Scientific Advisory Council annual meeting in January.
+He provided an update on his research during the annual ACGT Scientific Advisory Council annual meeting in January of 2022.
 In preclinical testing of the programmed antigen receptors, Dr. Brown reported his treatment caused a significant reduction in lung tumor size in mice, as shown on imaging scans.

 ACGT continues to look for innovative projects like Dr. Brown’s work.
 Our intent is to fund breakthrough research that can translate to clinical trials and eventually become widely accessible to cancer patients.